LiquidPL/infra/README.md

-# homelab
+# infra

-Configuration files and scripts for my homelab.
+Configuration files and scripts for my homelab and various other services.